Sleeping Beauty Fairy Tale Story ~ Bedtime Stories for Kids

 “Well, you see,” said Aurora, rubbing her hands together, “I have this friend.
 She needs a spinning wheel in the worst way.”
 Aurora looked directly at the stranger.
 “It’s a matter of life or death.”

 The stranger looked at Aurora’s eyes.
 At last, he said, “I may know of one,” he said.
 “But this needs to stay between you and me.”
 The stranger stepped closer.

 “Not far from here lives an old woman who spun yarn all her life.
-When the orders came to burn all the spinning wheels, she could not bear to let go of her beloved spinning wheel, as it had been in her family for many years.
-She came to me,” he said, pointing down the road, “since I’m a prince from the next kingdom.
+When the orders came to burn all the spinning wheels, she could not bear to let go of her beloved spinning wheel since it had been in her family for many years.
+She came to me,” he said, pointing down the road, “as I’m a prince from the next kingdom.
 She begged me to let her store it away safely.
 So I put it in the attic room of my castle tower, where no one ever goes, until the 16 years had passed.”

 “She begged me to let her store it away safely,” said the prince.

-“Would you take me to your tower?” said Aurora.
+“Would you take me to your castle tower?” said Aurora.